SeongwoongCho/cs454-tsp-ga/readme.md

 ### 4.3 My Final Submission
-My final submission result is 1,094,827.02 and achieved by the below hyperparameter optinos.
+My final submission result is 1,094,827.02 and achieved by the below hyperparameter options.
+Since the purpose is achieving high score, I set population as a very large number(12000).
 With >1 num clusters and high greey ratio and low generation, I can catch both time and performance.
 ```
 "num_workers": 20,
 "population": 12000,